0x5929/CMS-Corporate-Sanity/schemas/docs/rules.md

 ## Rules:

-1. the three required properties of a Schema, and its mandatory orders are :
+**1. The three required properties of a Schema, and its mandatory orders are :**

 ```Javascript